gameplay3d/gameplay-deps/README.md

 ## Windows

-For Windows, we generate Visual Studio project files:
+For Windows, we generate Visual Studio project files.
+It should be done from within a Visual Studio command prompt.
+You should also have the DirectX SDK installed because OpenAL should use the DirectSound back-end.
+We also build both the Debug and Release variants.

 ```
 > cd GamePlay-deps
 > mkdir build
 > cd build
 > cmake -G"Visual Studio 12 Win64" ..
-> start ALL_BUILD.vcxproj
+> msbuild GamePlay-deps.sln /property:Configuration=Debug
+> msbuild GamePlay-deps.sln /property:Configuration=Release
 ```

-Switch the active configuration to "Release".
-Then build the solution.

 # Cross-Compiling (Host and Target are different)